sauercrowd/anaconda-python3-ssl-docker/README.md

 Now either

-- copy the whole URL, replace `0.0.0.0` with the docker host IP and follow that link
+- Copy the whole URL, replace `0.0.0.0` with the docker host IP and follow that link
-- or just copy the token and go to `https://$HOST_IP:8888` and use the token to login
+- Just copy the token, go to `https://$HOST_IP:8888` and use the token to login

-both methods will log you in perfectly, but when using the latter method firefox will save the token as a password so you don't need to look it up again
+Both methods will log you in perfectly, but when using the latter method firefox will save the token as a password so you don't need to look it up again

 ## Install additional packages

-Jupyter Notebooks got a build in terminal, which makes it easy to install additional packages.
-Just use `pip` and `conda` to install whatever you want.
+Jupyter Notebooks got a buil-in terminal, which makes it easy to install additional packages.
+Just use `pip` or `conda` to install whatever you want, or grab datasets with `wget`.

 ![](pip_conda.gif)

 ### Note
-Root access/sudo is disabled for security reasons, so you're not able to install packages via `apt-get`.
+Root access/sudo is disabled for security reasons, which means you're not able to install packages via `apt-get`.

 ## TODO